 Business Owners.
-Armenia grants business owners 1-year (short-term) and 5-year (long-term) residence permits.
+In addition to regular visas, Armenia grants business owners 1-year (short-term) and 5-year (long-term) residence permits.
 No minimum investment or income are required and there are no restrictions on the size or type of business one can do.
 Freelancers, as business owners, also can get long-term permits that can be renewed every 5 years.
 Important investors may be granted 10-year special residence permits issued in the form of a special passport.

 Real Estate Owners.
 Owning real estate in Armenia is not by itself sufficient to get a residence permit.
 However, if the foreigner rents out the property and receives rental income he can get a 1-year or 5-year residence permit as a business owner.
 Armenia plans to change its immigration laws to automatically issue 1-year residence permits to all real estate owners, irrespective of the market value of the property.

 Georgia issues 1-year short-term residence permits to owners of real estate, provided that the market value of the property is higher than 35,000 USD.
 A market value assessment report will have to be presented together with the residence permit application.

 Family Members.
 Armenia defines family broadly and allows not only spouses and minor children but also parents, adult sons and daughters of resident permit holders to obtain resident permits.
 Moreover, 5-year and 10-year permit holders can get residence permits for their brothers, sisters, grandparents and grandchildren.

 Georgia allows only spouses and minor children of residence permit holders to obtain residence permits for family reunification purposes.